turingschool/front-end-curriculum/lessons/pull-request-review.md

 * Continuing to commit to a PR branch after making the initial PR request.
   - When those commits are pushed up to github, they will become part of the initial request causing confusion and a boatload of extra code not related to the original PR.
   - Each PR should have code relating to a single feature.
 Additional code for a second or separate feature should be committed on a separate branch, therefore through a separate PR.
+  - Exception: When a PR is used as a "WIP PR" that is used to initiate an on-going conversation - you'll usually see `WIP` in the title of the PR, which stands for "Work In Progress".

 * Keep an eye on the destination branch. `git push origin master` is not the same as `git push origin feature-a`